Microcontroller C Compilers

 The moral of the story is to ask hard questions from each of your development tool vendors.
 Make no assumptions about compatibility.
 Once you have a text file of C code, it must be compiled, linked, perhaps located, and debugged through an SLD and emulator.
 Will each of these tools work together?
 Will you get full source debug functionality, like local variables, scope tracking and C line number support, or will some important feature be compromised?

-Finally, try to insure that the compiler is reliable.
+Finally, try to ensure that the compiler is reliable.
 Talk to people who have successfully completed sizable embedded projects with the tool.
 How often did the compiler crash, miscompile, or unexpectedly cost engineering time?
 I know of one big Navy job where the government mandated the use the obscure language CMSC.
 At great expense the company acquired a DOD-approved VAX cross compiler that was so unreliable they were forced to write code in small sections, compile it, and examine all of the compiler's assembly output.
 If the translation was obviously wrong, the programmers made a more or less random source change and tried again.
 Your tax dollars at work.

 A lot of factors go into compiler selection.
 When you finally make a decision, buy the product and immediately run tests to evaluate the product's usefulness.
 A few days of testing can reveal many fatal flaws.
 Return it if it is unacceptable - reputable companies will always take a return if made within the first week or two.